Aurelien-Pelissier/IBMQ-Quantum-Programming/README.md

 <img src="https://raw.githubusercontent.com/Aurelien-Pelissier/IBMQ-Quantum-Computing/master/img/Shor.png" width=800>

+The quantum gate *Ua* refers to the unitary operator that perform the modular multiplication function *x → ax (modN)* The implementation of *Ua* as well as inverfe QFT are relatively complex and the optimal way to do it is still an open problem [4,5].
-The trickiest part is the implementation of the controlled quatum modular exponentiation *U*, that can be found in [4].
-A more complete description is available in the [IBM User Guide](https://quantumexperience.ng.bluemix.net/proxy/tutorial/full-user-guide/004-Quantum_Algorithms/110-Shor's_algorithm.html).
+Details about how and why this algorithm works can be found in the [IBM User Guide](https://quantumexperience.ng.bluemix.net/proxy/tutorial/full-user-guide/004-Quantum_Algorithms/110-Shor's_algorithm.html).

 &nbsp;

 #### Simplified implementation

+Because the implementation of controlled modular exponentiation and inverse QFT is very complex, only a special case is implemented as a proof of concept.
+The subroutne has been

 <img src="https://raw.githubusercontent.com/Aurelien-Pelissier/IBMQ-Quantum-Computing/master/img/modulation.png" width=500>